greatexpectationslabs/workshops/get_started_with_gx_cloud_and_postgres/workshop.md

 # Get Started with GX Cloud and Postgres

-*This workshop content is current as of 12 March 2024.*
+*This workshop content is current as of 17 May 2024.*

 Welcome to our workshop!
 In this workshop, you'll learn how to connect your GX Cloud account to a Postgres Data Source, create Expectations, and run Validations.

 ## Prerequisites
 - A [GX Cloud](https://hubl.li/Q02ng2Jx0) account with Admin or Editor permissions.
 - [Docker Desktop](https://docs.docker.com/get-docker/) installed and [running](https://docs.docker.com/config/daemon/troubleshoot/#check-whether-docker-is-running) on the computer you're using for the workshop.
+- git installed on the computer you're using for this workshop.

 ## Agenda
 You'll complete the following tasks in this workshop: